It’s fantastic to see more companies being incorporated by women than ever before.

 With a business loan, you borrow a lump sum of money from a bank and then repay this sum with added interest.
 You can borrow funds for a wide variety of commercial activities.

-A business loan can range from $1,000 to several million, with terms varying from a 1-month repayment up to 15 years.
+A business loan can range from £1,000 to several million, with terms varying from a one-month repayment up to 15 years.
 You generally have to provide company financial statements to prove your ability to repay.

 Louise Doherty used crowdfunding to help build her company Yoller, an intelligent social planning platform.